Jamesrrobbins/bookdown-site/content/authors/admin/_index.md

 I am a marine mammal biologist currently undertaking a PhD at the University of Portsmouth (UK), investigating the risk of ship collisions with whales and other cetaceans (whales, dolphins and porpoises) in the north-east Atlantic.
 I'm broadly interested in human-induced impacts on the marine environment, polar ecology, animal behaviour and the conservation of marine vertebrates.

-I leverage complex statistical and geospatial analysis techniques to identify the drivers of marine megafauna distribution, and overlap with human activities.
-I'm an associate editor for the journal Marine BIodiversity Records and a visiting researcher at the University of Plymouth.
-I am an observer at inter-governmental meetings as part of the delegation of the Advisory Committee on the Protection of the Sea (ACOPS), primarily attending OSPAR Commission, Arctic Council and International Maritime Organization meetings.
+I utilize complex statistical and geospatial analysis techniques to identify the drivers of marine megafauna distribution, and overlap with human activities.
+I'm an associate editor for the journal Marine BIodiversity Records and an observer at inter-governmental meetings as part of the delegation of the Advisory Committee on the Protection of the Sea (ACOPS), primarily attending OSPAR Commission, Arctic Council and International Maritime Organization meetings.

-I have been fortunate to conduct fieldwork in some amazing places, including around the UK, Ireland, California, Spain, and the Antarctic.
-I lived and worked in the sub-antarctic on Bird Island, South Georgia for 18 months conducting research on Antarctic fur seals and leopard seals.
+I am an experienced field biologist, conducting intensive marine mammal monitoring work on ships and in breeding seal colonies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.